-This matter is a class action in which damages are claimed by the plaintiffs, and on behalf of group members, being individual patients who had breast augmentation surgery on or before 29 October 2017 at identified premises and whose surgery was performed by or with the assistance of one or more of 12 doctors in accordance with an alleged standard approach described in the pleadings as the “One Size Fits All Approach”.
-Allegations of negligence, breaches ss 60, 61(1) and 61(2) of the Australian Consumer Law in relation to supply of services and allegations of misleading and deceptive conduct have been pleaded.
-Issues of limitations and non-availability of certain causes of action have also been pleaded in response.
+This matter was a class action in which damages were claimed against medical practitioners by the plaintiffs, in their own right and on behalf of group members, being individual patients who had breast augmentation surgery at identified premises and whose surgery was performed by or with the assistance of one or more of 12 doctors in accordance with an alleged standard approach described in the pleadings as the “One Size Fits All Approach”.
+Allegations of negligence, breaches ss 60, 61(1) and 61(2) of the Australian Consumer Law in relation to supply of services and allegations of misleading and deceptive conduct were pleaded.
+Issues of limitations and non-availability of certain causes of action were pleaded as part of the defendants’ responses.

-The proceedings were originally set down for a 12–14-week hearing in the Supreme Court of NSW beginning September 2023 but were subsequently vacated in consequence of an appeal to the NSW Court of Appeal concerning, inter alia, an application to declass the proceedings.
-The decision of the Court of Appeal is currently reserved (as at 10 October 2023), and the matter has now been set down for final hearing from April 2024.
+The proceedings were originally set down for a 12–14-week hearing in the Supreme Court of NSW but were subsequently settled after an appeal to the NSW Court of Appeal concerning, inter alia, an application to declass the proceedings.

 As noted under the Practice Area, Contract Law, this matter involved claims in contract and under the Australian Consumer Law.
 In particular, questions arose as to whether the parties became bound by an implied agreement as the result of misleading or deceptive conduct and whether loss or damage was caused by misleading or deceptive conduct.
 An appeal was heard on 13 and 14 April 2023 in the NSW Court of Appeal in relation to the decision at first instance.
 Judgment on the appeal is to be found at United Resource Management Pty Ltd v Par Recycling Services Pty Ltd [2023] NSWCA 236 (5 October 2023).